magoo/Blockchain-Graveyard/advice.md

 Do not allow an infatuation with cryptography to distract you from  known risks (like theft of key material or irrecoverable transactions).

- 1. You will know about a breach immediately.
-This site proves how often incidents _really_ happen.
+ 1. This site is evidence how often incidents _really_ happen.
  2. You cannot hide that that you had an incident without massive off-chain refunds.
  3. Most blockchain incidents have nothing to do with the blockchain at all.